 Reviews can greatly influence purchase decision and help create buyer trust.
 One study found that businesses that added product reviews to ecommerce sites increased sales by 18%.
 It’s not bragging – buyers want to know what their peers think before clicking “Add to Cart,” especially in online commerce where they cannot try on or test out items before making a purchase.

 Looking for other tips to get shoppers to your checkout page?
-Find out if you’re committing any of these sins that lead to shopping cart abandonment, and sign up for our blog updates for more ecommerce tips.
+Find out if you’re committing any of these sins that lead to shopping cart abandonment.

 Need More Tips On Growing a Successful Ecommerce Biz?